jmz3/Computer-Integrated-Surgery/REPORT/PA3-REPORT.md

 |      | OUR RESULTS                                                  |
 | ---- | ------------------------------------------------------------ |
 |      | (21.48054   -0.92945   49.72730   20.59832   -0.49203   49.58690    0.99467)<br/>   (25.36021    6.03934   25.74393   27.53223    5.82745   26.43426    2.28892)<br/>    (8.03087   10.08615  -11.70728    7.97719   10.55353  -11.99916    0.55365)<br/> |

+### 10. Discussion

+The result for Debug-A to F is pretty accurate, the maximum error is limited to 0.001 level.
+And there exists slightly difference observed between Answer data and Output data.
+According to the PA instruction, there might be some noise in the data.

 ## Contributions